stg-tud/type-pragmatics/VeritasSpoofax/README.md

 "First-Order Theorem Proving and VAMPIRE" by Laura Kovács and Andrei Voronkov

+##NOTE: Restructuring Branch##

+Note that on this branch (restructuring), we started restructuring Veritas to a stand-alone SBT library which one can use independent of Spoofax.
+However, currently, the former Spoofax part of the project can still be used with the Veritas SBT project like previously.
+This README describes how to get the Spoofax part running with the new setup.

-## How to install Veritas ##
+## How to install VeritasSpoofax ##

 You need:

 1. Java 7 or higher
 2. Scala IDE (http://scala-ide.org/download/sdk.html).
 It includes Scala 2.11.
+3. Installation of SBT
-3. First-Order Theorem Prover Vampire, at least Version 3.0 (official downloads of Vampire are currently disabled - you may obtain Vampire binaries by either contacting the authors of Vampire or by browsing the CASC webpages for the system sources: http://www.cs.miami.edu/~tptp/CASC/24/ and using the Systems' sources and executables link.
-Note: the compressed directory is 3GB large)
+4. First-Order Theorem Prover Vampire, Version 3.0 or 4.0 (or both).
+Official downloads of Vampire are currently disabled - you may obtain Vampire binaries by either contacting the authors of Vampire or by browsing the CASC webpages for the system sources: http://www.cs.miami.edu/~tptp/CASC/24/ (Vampire 3.0) or http://www.cs.miami.edu/~tptp/CASC/25/ (Vampire 4.0) and using the Systems' sources and executables link.
+(Note: The compressed directories are several GB!)

 Installation steps:

+0. Check out both the Veritas and the VeritasSpoofax folder somewhere in the same folder.
+1. In the Veritas folder, run "sbt assembly" to produce a .jar of the Veritas project (required by Veritas Spoofax).
-1. Install latest version of the Spoofax Language Workbench (http://strategoxt.org/Spoofax) as Eclipse plugin: In Eclipse, choose "Help - Install New Software".
+2. Install the latest version of the Spoofax Language Workbench (http://strategoxt.org/Spoofax) as Eclipse plugin in the Scala IDE: In the Scala IDE, choose "Help - Install New Software".
 Copy the following link to the latest stable Spoofax build: http://download.spoofax.org/update/stable , hit enter, mark everything, and install.
 (Note: The nightly Spoofax versions http://download.spoofax.org/update/nightly do not work) Restart Eclipse and adapt the eclipse.ini according to the warning you might get during the start-up.
 After modifying the eclipse.ini, restart Eclipse again.
-2. Copy your Vampire binary into the Veritas folder.
-The binaries have to be named vampire-3.0 and vampire-4.0 according to version of the sources the binaries were compiled from.
+3. Copy your Vampire binaries into the VeritasSpoofax folder.
+The binaries have to be named vampire-3.0 and vampire-4.0 according to the version of the sources the binaries were compiled from.
-3. Clone the repository and import the Veritas and the scala-backend project into your Scala IDE (with Spoofax plugin) workspace.
-(The Veritas project will have a warning "Build path entry is missing: Veritas/include/scala-backend.jar", we will resolve this in the next step.)
-4. Build the scala-backend project in Scala IDE.
-(Manual build via "rightclick on scala-backend -> Build Project" might unavailable unless you uncheck "Project -> Build Automatically").
-This should have generated a scala-backend.jar file in the scala-backend directory.
-Refresh the Veritas project (the "missing build path entry" warning should be resolved now, otherwise manually copy the scala-backend/scala-backend.jar file to Veritas/include/)
-5. Build the Veritas project in Eclipse (make sure the build is successful before continuing with further steps).
+4. Build the VeritasSpoofax project in Eclipse (make sure the build is successful before continuing with further steps).
+The build should automatically copy the Veritas.jar from the first step to the include folder in VeritasSpoofax.

-Optional settings:

-- Whenever scala-backend is changed, a rebuild of the scala-backend.jar and reload of the Veritas editor component is triggered.
-If you only want to run the backend "standalone" and want save time during the development, you can uncheck the two Ant builders in "scala-backend -> Properties -> Builders".
-Note however, that this way, changes to the backend are no longer available when running it from the Veritas editor.

 ## Running the STLC case study ##